Races of Starsong

 - Native to Dawnforge, Aerrune, Boletaria and Yurimar.

-- Dawnforgers are “Frostborne” known for their gaunt features and black hair.
+- Dawnforgers are “Frostborne” known for their harsh-edged facial features and black hair.

-- Aerunnians are pale and rotund with silver features.
+- Aerunnians are pale and rotund with silver features in their hair.

 - Boletarians are dark-skinned with curly hair.